-This will probably be everyone's section.
+This will probably be everyone's favourite section.
 Through timeless design, wall panels add value to any home, that is, if the painting is well done.
-Wall panels can be in the form of wainscoting, high wall panels and feature walls.
+Wall panels can be in the form of wainscoting and high panels, and the application can be through applied moulding or true panel.

 Wainscoting is a form of panel work that generally comes up to 36 inches off the ground.
 These panels can take any form such as raised panel (most expensive), shaker panel (least expensive), shiplap (tongue and groove), and many more.
 The options are many, but the style does depend on the overall design of the home.